 Types of Foster Care: Group Homes and Kinship Care

-Kinship care is the full time care of children by relatives, godparents, stepparents, or any adult who has a kinship bond with a child.
+Kinship care is the full-time care of foster children by relatives, godparents, stepparents, or any adult who has a similar bond with a child.
 The expansion of kinship foster care is, perhaps, the most dramatic shift to occur in child welfare practice over the past two decades.

-Informal kinship care occurs when a family decides that a child will live with relatives or other kin.
-In this informal kinship care arrangement, a social worker may be involved in helping family members plan for the child's arrival, but a child welfare agency does not assume legal custody of or responsibility for the child.
-Because the parents still have custody of the child, relatives need not be approved, licensed, or supervised by the state.
+Informal kinship care occurs when a family decides that a child will live with relatives or other kin besides his or her mom or dad.
+In this informal kinship care arrangement, a social worker may be involved in helping family members plan for the child's arrival, but a child welfare agency doesn’t assume legal custody of or responsibility for the child.
+Because the parents still have custody of the child, relatives don’t need to be approved, licensed, or supervised by the state.

 Formal kinship care involves the parenting of children by relatives after a determination by a court or a Child Protective Services (CPS) agency.
 The court may rule that the child must be separated from his or her parents because of abuse, neglect, dependency, abandonment, or special medical circumstances.
 The child is placed in the legal custody of the child welfare agency, and the relatives provide full-time care.
 The home environment itself would be the same as a traditional (stranger) foster home, but the placement is with a relative.